Are Your Emails Tone Deaf?

 Intent and Tone are Personal

 When you bold words, you then make those bolded words reflect more emphasis.
-The thing is, by doing so, you leave that level of emphasis up to the person on the other side.
+By doing so, you leave that level of emphasis up to the person on the other side.

 That’s pretty risky and certainly not a hallmark of clear communications.
-Well, you could think you are clear, but it probably won’t be a positive impression.
+You could think you are clear, but it probably won’t be a positive impression.

 Then, if you go one step further and turn that very text to red, you are informing the recipient that you want to make sure not only is that particular text not overlooked, but that it is very, very important — or urgent, or that you are mad.
 Which is it?